jlgerber/rustclass/lesson_04.md

 ## Iterators
 Rust, like python, has iterators.
 In Rust, iterators are just entities which implement the *Iterator* trait.
-The iterator trait has a lot of methods, however almost all of them have default impelmentations.
+The iterator trait has a lot of methods, however almost all of them have default implementations.
 In fact, the only method that you have to implement in order to create an iterator is the *next* method.
 The relevant part of the trait looks like this:

 ### Iterator Trait